AaronFeller/p2smi/README.md

 - Enable batch processing/threading for high-throughput analysis
 - Incorporate predictive models for synthesis of unnatural amino acids

+## For Contributors
+There are several ways you can contribute to this project:

+- Reporting Bugs: If you encounter any issues or unexpected behavior, please let us know by opening an issue.
+- Suggesting Enhancements: Have ideas to improve the project?
+We’d love to hear them!
+Share your suggestions by opening an issue.
+- Submitting Pull Requests: If you’d like to fix a bug or implement a new feature, you can submit a pull request.
+- Improving Documentation: Clear and comprehensive documentation helps everyone.

 ## License
 MIT License